dumux/dumux/examples/liddrivencavity/doc/problem.md

     using type = FluidSystems::OnePLiquid<Scalar, Components::Constant<1, Scalar> >;
 };

+// We introduce the coupling manager to the properties system template<class TypeTag>
+struct CouplingManager<TypeTag, TTag::LidDrivenCavityExample>
+{
+private:
+    using Traits = MultiDomainTraits<TTag::LidDrivenCavityExampleMomentum, TTag::LidDrivenCavityExampleMass>;
+public:
+    using type = StaggeredFreeFlowCouplingManager<Traits>;
+};

 // This sets the grid type used for the simulation.
 Here, we use a structured 2D grid. template<class TypeTag>
 struct Grid<TypeTag, TTag::LidDrivenCavityExample> { using type = Dune::YaspGrid<2>; };